 Benefit corporation legislation, which creates a new corporate form, helps return business to its proper role in society: creating shared and durable prosperity.
-To date, there are over 500 registered benefit corporations.
+To date, there are around 1,000 registered benefit corporations.

 As benefit corporations, business leaders and investors have a new freedom to make decisions that are in the best interests of society as well as their bottom line, and we – as citizens, customers, workers, and investors -- have the tools to identify and support them.

 Please visit benefitcorp.net to find resources for businesses and attorneys interested in learning more.

 On July 17, 2013, Delaware became the 19th state (plus D.C.) to enact benefit corporation legislation, but as home to most venture-backed businesses, 50% of all publicly-traded companies, and 64% of the Fortune 500, it is the most important state for businesses that seek access to venture capital, private equity, and public capital markets.
 The path is now clear to scale business as a force for good.